 I almost don’t want to spoil the secret of the Albanian Riviera and just how amazing it is… but seeing as my blog readership is so small, I don’t worry about this post imploding the scene.
 My middling success is your gain.
-Still, tourism in Albania is growing quickly – go now, before everyone else does and turns it into another Croatia or Montenegro.
+Still, tourism by Albania’s seaside is growing quickly – go now, before everyone else does and turns it into another Croatia or Montenegro.

 Picking Your Home Base on the Albanian Riviera:

 You have quite a few choices when it comes to deciding where to stay on the Albanian Riviera, depending on your budget, comfort level, and the amount of amenities you want around you.
 Himarë (Himara) is the Goldilocks home base: not too big, not too small, not too basic, not too flashy.
 If you want a little more upscale, try Dhërmi; for more bare bones, try Vuno; to really rough it, you can camp on the beach in Himara, Gjipe, Livadhi, and other amazing Albanian beaches right along the Albanian Riviera.

 Saranda is another popular place due to its proximity to Ksamil beach, but honestly – I think Saranda’s a bit overrated and much prefer the Albanian coast an hour north or so.
 You can also go up north to Vlora beach, but in my opinion, the best parts are in the stretch between Himara and Dhermi.